-Missing Killeen realtor found dead in rural Bell County, police say
+Missing Killeen Realtor found dead in rural Bell County, police say

-Christopher Alley Lee was found around noon in the 1600 Shanklin Road, police said.
+Christopher Alley Lee was found around noon in the 1600 block of Shanklin Road, police said.

 Lee was last seen by his roommate when he left their home in a silver SUV Sunday, his family said .